 Feedback and Consultation Hours

 I am interested in supervising enthusiastic and dedicated students on any topic within my areas of interest.
-I am currently supervising doctoral students on topics that include neo-liberalism in Zambia and the political economy of Cuba.
+I am currently supervising doctoral students on topics that include the everyday political economy of globalisation, the new politics of industrial policy, neo-liberalism in Zambia, and youth political participation.

 Awarding Body: British Academy/Leverhulme

 Stanley, L. & Hartman, T. (2017) ‘Tax Preferences, Fiscal Transparency, and the Meaning of Welfare: An Experimental Study’, Political Studies, forthcoming.

 Stanley, L. (2016) ‘Governing austerity in the UK: Anticipatory fiscal consolidation as a variety of austerity governance’, Economy and Society, 45(3-4), 303-324.

 Stanley, L. & Jackson, R. (2016) ‘Everyday narratives in world politics’, Politics, special issue introduction, 36(3), 223-235.

 Stanley, L. (2016), ‘Using focus groups to study everyday narratives in world politics’, Politics, 36(3), 236–249.